coleifer/peewee/docs/peewee/query_operators.rst

 .. code-block:: python

-   # Find any users who are active administrations.
+   # Find any users who are active administrators.
    User.select().where(
      (User.is_admin == True) &
      (User.is_active == True))